 Ratio of operating income to net sales for the fiscal year ended March 31, 2021, was -3.2%, 1.2 percentage points up from -4.4% in the previous year, and 0.4 percentage point higher than the Company's plan.
-ROE (Return on Equity = Profit -2.1%, 20.1 percentage points up from -22.3% in the previous fiscal year which deteriorated substantially as a result of transitory impairment loss recorded.
+ROE (Return on Equity = Profit Attributable to Owners of Parent / Equity) for the fiscal year under review was -2.1%, 20.1 percentage points up from -22.3% in the previous fiscal year which deteriorated substantially as a result of transitory impairment loss recorded.